exakat/exakat/docs/Rules.rst

    ?>

 Relay functions are typical of transition API, where an old API have to be preserved until it is fully migrated.
-Then, they may be removed, so as to reduce confusion, and unclutter the API.
+Then, they may be removed, so as to reduce confusion, and declutter the API.

 +------------+-------------------------+
 | Short name | Functions/RelayFunction |